kevintianjh/homepage/README.md

 # homepage

-A homepage that lists professional skills.
-It also featured a Password Generator app written using Java and Spring framework.
-The design of the app followed the MVC design principle
+My career homepage that lists my professional skills.
+It also featured a Password Generator app written using Java and Spring framework, following the MVC design principle